vivaria/edisonrul.ing/docs/source/cards/l/lord-poison.md

 ### Card Rulings

-●No card called Lord Poison can be Special Summoned by Lord Poison's effect; either the one that was destroyed and sent to the GY as a result of battle, or another copy of Lord Poison that was already in the GY.
+*   No card called Lord Poison can be Special Summoned by Lord Poison's effect; either the one that was destroyed and sent to the GY as a result of battle, or another copy of Lord Poison that was already in the GY.